yetianmed/subcortex/README.md

 ### fMRI-tractography

-   Identify peaks in the gradient magnitude images using an analogue of diffuion MRI tractography called *gradientography*, also known as fMRI tractography.
-Gradientography enables parameterization of the gradient magnitude images in terms of curvilinear trajectories in the subcortical volumne.
+   Identify peaks in the gradient magnitude images using an analogue of diffusion MRI tractography called *gradientography*, also known as fMRI tractography.
+Gradientography enables parameterization of the gradient magnitude images in terms of curvilinear trajectories through the subcortical volumne.

 ### GeoNull

-   Model selection: Compare gradient magnitude with null data.
+   Model selection: Use a geometry-preserving null model to test the null hypothesis that gradient each magnitude peak is not significantly larger in magnitude than what could be expected due to chance and/or the effects of geometry.
+A regional boundary is delineated at the location of gradient magnitude peaks for which the null hypothesis can be rejected.
+Spatial variation is represented as a continuum when the null hypothesis cannot be rejected.

 ### Group-Parcellation

-   **3T:** Group consensus hierarchical atlas of the human subcortex delineated using 3 Tesla functonal MRI data.

-   **7T:** Group consensus hierarchical atlas of the human subcortex delineated using 7 Tesla functonal MRI data.
+   This folder stores the group-consensus atlas in NIFTI and CIFTI format for download.

+   **/3T/Subcortex-Only/:**  3 Tesla version of the group-consensus atlas.

+   **/3T/Cortex-Subcortex/:** 3 Tesla version of the atlas incorporated into the Glasser and Gordon cortical atlases, yielding combined cortex-subcortex atlases.

+   **7T:** 7 Tesla version of the group-consensus atlas.

 ### Homogeneity

-   Estimate the functional homogeneity of delineated atlas.
+   Compute the parcel homogenenity of the new atlas and other measures of validation to quantify atlas performance.

 ### Individual-Parcellation

-   Personalize subcortical atlas using support-vector machine learning.
+   Personalize the atlas using support-vector machine learning to account for individual variation in regional boundaries.

 ### Behavior

-   Decompose high dimensional behavioral data into 5 dimensions using independent component analysis (ICA).
+   Decompose high-dimensional behavioral data for HCP participants into 5 behavioral dimensions using independent component analysis (ICA).
+Due to participant data access restrictions imposed by the HCP, the behavioral dimensions cannot be made publicly available.
+Please contact us for further information.

+   ***